• Skip to primary navigation

 I differentiate between “done-for-you” and “do-it-yourself” self-care.

-“Done-for-you” self-care is where you go for a pedi, mani, haircut, you buy yourself something nice or spoil yourself.
+“Done-for-you” self-care is where you go for a pedi, mani, or haircut, you buy yourself something nice or spoil yourself.

 “DIY” self-care is when you clean out your emotional closet by talking about the stuff that bothers you.
 When you shine a light on the fear and limiting beliefs that you have, and when you reduce the volume of the noise inside your head.

-How to start practicing self-care daily
+How to start practising self-care daily

 Step 1: Identify your stressors